Content Based Status Updates: Introduction

-This paper is structured as follows: in Section~\ref{sec:sec_system_model}, we start by defining the model and the different variables needed in our study.
-In Section~\ref{sec:sec_stab_system} we derive the stability condition of the system and its stationary distribution.
-The closed form expressions of the average peak age and the lower bound on the average age of the regular stream are computed in Section~\ref{sec:sec_ages_stream_1_2}.
-Finally, in Section~\ref{sec:sec_numerical_results} we present numerical results of our results.
+This paper is structured as follows: In Section~\ref{sec:sec_ch5_system_model}, we start by defining the update generation mechanism, common to both models and the different variables needed in our study.
+In Section~\ref{sec:sec_ch5_fcfs_low_priority}, we study our first model and derive the stability condition of the system and its stationary distribution.
+The closed-form expressions of the average peak-age and the lower bound on the average age of the regular stream are computed in Section~\ref{sec:sec_ch5_ages_stream_1_2}.
+In Section~\ref{sec:sec_ch5_preempt_low_priority}, we analyze the second model and compute the average age and average peak-age of both streams.
+Finally, in Section~\ref{sec:sec_discussion}, we present some numerical results and show through an example that the FCFS policy outperforms the M/M/1/1 with preemption, from the low priority stream point of view.